2026 Annual Rankings

 Tier 4 — Avoid Completely

-Massive search volume but brutally penalized for being heavily processed municipal tap water from PepsiCo packaged in the cheapest available single-use plastic.
+Massive online search volume but brutally penalized for being heavily processed municipal city water from PepsiCo marked up 10,000%.

 Dasani